mtumilowicz/scala-zio-test-aspects-property-based-testing-workshop/README.md

     }
     ```
 * is an approach where the framework generates test cases
+* use case: when something is hard to prove but easy to verify
 * advantage: allows to quickly test a large number of test cases
     * potentially: reveal not obvious counterexamples
 * typically generate ~ 100-200 test cases